 Yes.
 Not all of them, but let's say 90%.

-No, we have some producers that are making two good Champagne noirs, red wine from Pinot Meunier.
+We do have some producers that are making good Champagne noirs, red wine from Pinot Meunier.
 My father is going to launch a new cuvée in January.

 Let's talk about Pinot Meunier as a gastronomic wine.
 What kind of food do you like to pair with a Champagne that is predominantly Meunier.